Shah Abdur Razzak

-Shah Abdur Razzak is a Bangladesh Awami League politician and the former Member of Parliament of Rangpur-4.
+Shah Abdur Razzak is a Bangladesh Awami League politician and a former member of parliament for Rangpur-4.

 Career

 Razzak was a veteran of the Bengali Language movement and Bangladesh Liberation war.
 He was elected to parliament from Rangpur-4 as a Bangladesh Awami League candidate in 1986.

 Death

 Razzak died on 13 March 2018 in Rangpur City, Rangpur District, Bangladesh.